software-students-fall2023/1-specification-exercise-teamleftovers/README.md

     1. Ability to respond to messages received from others
     2. Option to leave positive messages at a certain location
     3. Allow the sharer to categorize the message
-    4. Counter or feedback response for responder to see if the message was helpfu
+    4. Counter or feedback response for responder to see if the message was helpful
 - As a user, I want to feel safe emotionally on the platform so I can share vulnerable feelings and receive help.
   - Estimation of Effort: Low
   - Acceptance Criteria: